START Coordinator Certification

 What is a START Coordinator?

-Coordinator certification ensures that each START coordinator can expertly and effectively implement the START model.
-Achieving the rigorous training and practice standards set by the Center for START Services, as part of the well-respected University of new Hampshire Institute on Disability/UCED, verifies fidelity to the mission, values, principles and approaches utilized within the START model.
-Additionally, certification validates expertise and specialized knowledge in the field of MH/IDD.
+Coordinator certification indicates that each coordinator demonstrates effective implementation the START model.
+Achieving the rigorous training and practice standards set by the National Center for START Services, as part of the well-respected Institute on Disability/UCED at UNH, verifies fidelity to the mission, values, principles and approaches utilized within the START model.
+Additionally, certification validates specialized knowledge in the field of MH/NDD.
 Being a certified START coordinator affords opportunities to contribute to the broader field through valuable practice evaluation and networking opportunities.

 START Coordinator Certification Curriculum